balanced/balanced.github.com/_posts/testing_at_balanced.md

 As a payments company, we have very little room for error.
 Our customers count on us to be up and running constantly, since if we're not up, they can't do business.
 They also count on us to be innovative, to release new features that make their lives easier.
-These goals sometimes come into conflict, since any time we have a new feature to release, or another deploy to make, there's an inherent risk of breakage.
+These goals sometimes come into conflict with each other, since any time we have a new feature to release, or another deploy to make, there's an inherent risk of breakage.
 To mitigate that risk, we've devised a few ways to minimize our chances of introducing bugs or regressions.

 ### Tests.
 Lots of tests.

 From the very beginning, Balanced has had extensive unit tests.
 We follow the Model-View-Controller pattern, and each of these sets of components has its own set of unit tests.
 When taken all together, these tests provide a good baseline level of confidence that our application works the way we think it should.
 However...

 ### Unit tests are not enough!